Dy1anL1/5120-TP33/ISSUES.md

   - Add Audio API for completion sound (with user preference toggle)
 - **Priority**: 🔴 High (significantly improves user experience)

-### Frontend: Meal Planning Questionnaire Reset

-- **Issue**: Users who leave meal planning page and return should have a clean questionnaire experience
-- **Impact**: Old form data persists which may confuse users or lead to outdated meal plans
-- **Current Behavior**:
-  - User preferences are saved in localStorage and persist when returning to meal planning
-  - Form inputs remain filled with previous selections
-  - Users may not realize they need to review/update their preferences
-- **Proposed Solution**:
-  - Clear all meal planning form data when users navigate away from meal planning page
-  - Reset questionnaire to Step 1 with empty inputs when returning
-  - Show welcome message indicating fresh questionnaire start
-  - Optionally provide "Load Previous Preferences" button for power users
-- **Technical Implementation**:
-  - Add beforeunload event listener to clear meal planning localStorage data
-  - Reset currentStep to 1 and clear userPreferences object on page entry
-  - Update loadUserPreferences() to skip loading for fresh starts
-  - Consider adding user preference toggle for this behavior
-- **Priority**: 🔴 High (improves user experience and prevents confusion)
-- **User Benefit**: Particularly helpful for elderly users who may be confused by pre-filled forms

 ### Frontend: Recipe Ingredient Portion Display

 - **Issue**: Multi-serving recipes show ingredient amounts for entire recipe instead of per-person portions